YouTube to remove new videos that falsely claim fraud changed US election outcome

 Last month, a group of Democratic senators asked YouTube to commit to removing content containing false or misleading information about the 2020 election outcome and the upcoming Senate run-off elections in Georgia.

+Asked about how the policy would apply to Georgia elections, a YouTube spokeswoman said this policy only applied to the presidential election.

-YouTube said in a blog post on Wednesday that since September it has removed over 8,000 channels and thousands of misleading election-related videos for violating its existing policies. (https://bit.ly/37PCGy0)
+YouTube said in a blog post on Wednesday that since September it had removed over 8,000 channels and thousands of misleading election-related videos for violating its existing policies. (https://bit.ly/37PCGy0)

+The company said more than 70per cent of recommendations on election-related topics came from authoritative news sources.